Ameer-Daraghmeh/Tech_Store/README.md

-Download the file
+Download the file,
-Use it as you wich
+Use it as you wich,
-good luck
+good luck.